Understanding Bank of New York Mellon's Unusual Options Activity | Benzinga

 Understanding Bank of New York Mellon's Unusual Options Activity

-Shares of Bank of New York Mellon (NYSE:BK) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $51.8.
+Bank of New York Mellon (NYSE:BK) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $54.52 following the option alert.

 - Option Type: TRADE